mbamonteAustral/Emotion-Recognition-Based-on-Galvanic-Skin-Response-and-Photoplethysmography-Signals/README.md

 Contains figures summarizing the results.

 **show_global_results.py** plots the results.
-Each figure is build from data from specifics simulations folders, details in the scripts as comments.
+Each figure is built from data in specific simulation folders, as detailed in the script comments.